Schema Validation Pipelines

 "out": None,

-"created_at": event.tap_timestamp.timestamp()
+"created_at": event.tap_timestamp.timestamp(),

 }

-def flush_expired_sessions(self, current_utc_ts: float) -> List[Dict]:
+def flush_expired_sessions(self, current_utc_ts: float) -> List[TapEvent]:

 """Age out incomplete journeys for audit."""

-expired = []
+expired: List[TapEvent] = []

 for key, session in list(self.active_sessions.items()):